-As a certified coding specialist (CCS) or health information technician, you’re going to be working behind the scenes of a medical facility, taking data from the doctor and transferring it over to the patient’s permanent medical record.
+As a medical coder, certified coding specialist (CCS) or health information technician, you’re going to be taking data from the doctor and transferring it over to the patient’s permanent medical record.
 Based off of many job postings, here’s a glimpse at you’ll do and what you need to know for a typical work day:

 - Know medical terminology and HIPAA laws.

 - Know the ICD 10 medical classification code.

 - Know how to use the internet.